-This course explores a person-centered and strengths-based approach to working with people who have diabetes.
-Students will discuss the role of language in this approach and ways that they can work with people to help them successfully manage and live well with diabetes.
+This course explores person-centered and strengths-based approaches to working with people who have diabetes.
+Students will discuss the role of language/messaging in various approaches to working with people that can help them successfully manage and live well with diabetes.
 Students will also explore the role of age-related generations in behavior change.

-This course covers the physiology of normal energy metabolism and the pathophysiology of energy metabolism as seen in metabolic syndrome, the progression to type 2 diabetes, overt type 2 diabetes, as well as type 1, gestational, and drug-induced diabetes.
-Comorbid conditions and acuteand chronic complications related to diabetes and hyperglycemia will be addressed.
+This course covers the physiology of normal energy metabolism and the related pathophysiology of energy metabolism as seen in metabolic syndrome, the progression to type 2 diabetes, overt type 2 diabetes, as well as type 1, gestational, and drug-induced diabetes.
+Comorbid conditions and acute and chronic complications related to diabetes and hyperglycemia are also addressed.

-This course covers the specific components of multimodal therapies used to treat diabetes and associated comorbidities, as well as to reduce the risk ofacute and chronic complications, referencing evidence-based clinical practice guidelines and landmark trialswhenever possible.
-The major elements of, indications for, rationales for, and complications of current therapeutic regimens will be explored.
+This course covers the specific components of multimodal therapies used to treat diabetes and associated comorbidities, as well as to reduce the risk of acute and chronic complications, referencing evidence-informed clinical practice guidelines and landmark trials whenever possible.
+The major elements of, indications for, rationale for, and complications of current therapeutic approaches are explored.

-This course provides specific guidance regarding implementation of the National Standards for Diabetes Self Management Education (ADA, 2017) to create Diabetes Self-Management Education (DSME) programs that will fulfill ADA recognition or AADE accreditation requirements.
+This course provides specific guidance regarding implementation of the National Standards for Diabetes Self-Management Education and Support (Beck, et al., 2017) to create Diabetes Self-Management Education and Support (DSMES) programs that will fulfill ADA recognition or ADCES accreditation requirements.